Superlight-Labs/NewFinance/SETUP.md

 ## Secrets

 The App relies on some Secrets for talking with external API's.
-You have to setup your local `.env` file with following secrets:
+You have to setup the `.env` file INSIDE THE `apps/mobile` directory with following secrets:

 | Secret Name      | Website                     |
 | ---------------- | --------------------------- |
 | TATUM_TEST_TOKEN | https://dashboard.tatum.io/ |
 | TATUM_MAIN_TOKEN | https://dashboard.tatum.io/ |

+To have an relatively easy time setting this up you can copy the file `.env.example` and rename it to `.env`

+## Testing Address

+To have funds for testing purposes, import this seed and make sure that main net is disabled in the settings

+`tide thrive exotic acquire gloom upon soon east warm blossom wheat brave`

 ## Mobile Debugging